gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/kuwaiba-docker-compose-radio/README.md

 docker compose --profile opennms logs -f opennms
 ```

-To clear the simulation including OpenNMS back to the virgin state use
+To clear the simulation including OpenNMS and Kuwaiba back to the initial state use

 ```
 docker compose  --profile opennms down -v